Quick answer

 How does ConstructionBids.ai cover New York?

-ConstructionBids.ai aggregates opportunities from the State Contract Reporter, NYSDOT, NYC PASSPort, all county portals, public authorities (MTA, DASNY, Port Authority), and private sector sources—plus AI matching to your preferences.
+ConstructionBids.ai aggregates opportunities from the State Contract Reporter, NYSDOT, NYC PASSPort, county portals, public authorities such as MTA, DASNY, and Port Authority, and private-sector sources.
+AI matching filters opportunities to your trades, geography, and project preferences.

 Is there a free trial?